LizhenWangT/FaceVerse_v4/README.md

 2 for x, y translation and 1 for z (also handling scale in perspective projection).

 ## Eye Ball Rotations (4)
-x, y for left and x, y for right eyes, defining eye orientations.
+y, x rotation for left and y, x rotation for right eyes, defining eye orientations.
 ```

 ## Performance